nrfconnect/sdk-nrf/samples/nrf5340/netboot/README.rst

 Follow the steps below to include the sample as a child image in a :ref:`multi-image <ug_multi_image>` build that contains a network core application:

 #.
-To add MCUboot to the build, enable the :kconfig:`CONFIG_BOOTLOADER_MCUBOOT` option in the application that runs on the application core.
+To add MCUboot to the build, enable the :kconfig:option:`CONFIG_BOOTLOADER_MCUBOOT` option in the application that runs on the application core.
-   The build system includes the sample in the build by automatically enabling the :kconfig:`CONFIG_SECURE_BOOT` option for the application that runs on the network core.
+   The build system includes the sample in the build by automatically enabling the :kconfig:option:`CONFIG_SECURE_BOOT` option for the application that runs on the network core.
 #.
-To enable the :ref:`subsys_pcd` library for MCUboot, set the :kconfig:`CONFIG_PCD_APP` option when building its image.
+To enable the :ref:`subsys_pcd` library for MCUboot, set the :kconfig:option:`CONFIG_PCD_APP` option when building its image.

 The build system generates a new set of firmware update files.
 These files match the ones described in :ref:`mcuboot:mcuboot_ncs`, except that they contain the network core application firmware and are prefixed with ``net_core_``.